-The Resolute Support Mission currently consists of almost 17,000 troops from 38 NATO Allies and partners.
-Qatar and the United Arab Emirates have attended the meeting on Afghanistan at the level of Heads of State and Government on 12 July 2018 and have been invited to attend the meetings on Afghanistan at the level of Ministers of Foreign Affairs on 5 December 2018 and of Defence Ministers on 27 June and 25 October 2019.
+The Resolute Support Mission currently consists of more than 16,000 troops from 38 NATO Allies and partners.
+Qatar and the United Arab Emirates have attended the meeting on Afghanistan at the level of Heads of State and Government on 12 July 2018 and have been invited to attend the meetings on Afghanistan at the level of Ministers of Foreign Affairs on 5 December 2018 and of Defence Ministers on 27 June and 25 October 2019, and 13 February 2020.
 Both are finalizing the details of their respective offers to the Resolute Support Mission.